andersonbrito/subsampler/README.md

 |...|...           |...       |...       |...       |...       |...       |...|

-You can automatically download reformatted daily case count files from [CSSE at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) using one of the commands below:
+Using one of the commands below, users can download reformatted daily case count files automatically from [CSSE at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19):

 **Global data**
 ```